javigong/vyoniq/docs/prd-vyoniq-saas.md

 ### Purpose

 The Vyoniq SaaS landing page establishes Vyoniq as a leading Software Development company powered by AI agents, delivering innovative solutions with the efficiency of a large team.
-The page showcases core services—Web and Mobile App Development, Hosting Services, and AI Integrations—while announcing `Vyoniq Tables`, a forthcoming subscription-based web application for data management and interaction via MCP (Multi-Client Platform) servers, currently in development.
-The landing page aims to drive client inquiries, generate interest in `Vyoniq Tables`, and build a strong brand identity led by the Founder and Software Developer.
+The page showcases core services—Web and Mobile App Development, Hosting Services, and AI Integrations—while highlighting our ability to create custom apps tailored to client needs.
+The landing page aims to drive client inquiries, promote our newsletter for ongoing communications and news, and build a strong brand identity led by the Founder and Software Developer.

 ### Objectives

-- **Showcase Vyoniq's Services:** Promote professional software development services enhanced by AI agents.
+- **Showcase Vyoniq's Services:** Promote professional software development services enhanced by AI agents, including custom app development.
-- **Announce Vyoniq Tables:** Build anticipation for the upcoming data management app, emphasizing its AI-driven features.
+- **Promote Newsletter:** Encourage sign-ups for our newsletter to stay updated on latest news, communications, and innovations.
-- **Lead Generation:** Capture inquiries for services and waitlist sign-ups for `Vyoniq Tables`.
+- **Lead Generation:** Capture inquiries for services and newsletter subscriptions.
 - **Establish Brand:** Position Vyoniq as an innovative, AI-powered company, with the Founder and Software Developer as the visionary leader.
 - **MVP Scope:** Deliver a modern landing page using `Next.js`, `shadcn/ui`, `PostgreSQL`, and `Clerk`.